theFestest/mbta-alerts/README.md

     - use detectFacets ? https://github.com/susumuota/nanoatp
     - or just find start byte as "https://" and end byte as first whitespace after url? (might be too naive)

-- Support reposting long standing incidents (such as Green line currently) once a day or so.
+- Support reposting long standing incidents (such as WMATA Green line currently) once a day or so.
     - perhaps: if incident is older than 24 hours and time is within 1 interval of 8 am or 4 pm (commuting hours)?

 - Let manual posts not interfere with running (tag specifically bot posts, or pull more posts if the latest doesn't contain the time)